wavemotion-dave/A8DS/readme.md

 *  Built in Altirra OS (3.33) and BASIC (1.58) but optional external BIOS/BASIC support to use the real Atari firmware.
 *  High Score support for 10 scores per game
 *  Full configuration of DS keys to any Atari 8-bit joystick/key/button
+*  Save and Restore state so you can snap out the memory/CPU and restore it to pick back up exactly where you left off.

 Most things you should expect from an emulator.
 Games generally run full-speed with just a handful of exceptions.
 If you load a game and it doesn't load properly,